 There’s no reason you shouldn’t have a website in this day and age… get yourself into the smart half of small business owners.

 The word marketing can have a bit of a negative reputation as being “expensive” or “advanced,” but that’s really not the case at all.
 It doesn’t have to be super fancy, and it doesn’t have to cost an arm and a leg.

 Marketing is just the act of promoting and selling your products and/or services.
 You can do that with or without a computer.
 The thing you need to remember is that marketing is just telling people about your business.

 And finally, you can scale how much you spend: “expensive” is relative.
-Let’s say you spend $100 printing a gorgeous hand-drawn flyer.
-Then you get that flyer into the hands of the right people and make your $100 back (and more).
-Isn’t that money well spent?
+If you spend $100 printing a gorgeous hand-drawn flyer, and get into the hands of the right people and make that money back and then some?
+Wasn’t that money well spent?

 Only Marketing to Get New Customers

 Yes, the term marketing typically means “getting new customers”, but in the search for the new, don’t forget to love the one you’re with.
 Studies show that the cost of getting a new customer can be 5 times higher or more (versus keeping an existing one).

 In this case, marketing could mean coffee gift cards for your best customers, thanking them for their support.
 Or something free or drastically discounted to all past customers.
 These kinds of gestures build customer loyalty, and when people feel like they’re appreciated, they’re far more likely to keep supporting you.

 There’s nothing wrong with a little friendly competition, and when this is done correctly, everyone wins.
 We’re not talking about ripping people off, we’re talking about seeing what’s working for other people, and then invent your own personalized version of it.

 Take a successful competitor, and check them out online.
 Go to their Facebook page and their website, and see how they’re positioning themselves to customers, and the language they’re using.